zimolzak/CleanoPheno/er-boarder-escalation.md

 - 92950, heart/lung resuscitation cpr

 Others to include?
+Cardioversion is 92960.
+What about defibrillation?
-Cardioversion 92960, defibrillation??
-"Emergent cardioversion or defibrillation is not a separately reportable service.
-Defibrillation is included in the cardiopulmonary resuscitation service."
-Pacing?
+No, because "Emergent cardioversion or defibrillation is not a separately reportable service.
+Defibrillation is included in the cardiopulmonary resuscitation service," according to AAPC.com.
+So how about pacing?